Margal10/Margal10.github.io/index.md

 - Teaching of practical work at the UTT:
   - "MA12" course (2 semesters): "Physics of polymers and composites" (DSC, Polymer blend, Surface tension measurement and Tensile tests on polymers).
-  - "PHYS11" course (2 semesters): "Physics for engineers: Point mechanics" (Ballistics, Falling into a fluid, Torsion pendulum, Energy study of a free harmonic mechanical oscillator)
+  - "PHYS11" course (3 semesters): "Physics for engineers: Point mechanics" (Ballistics, Falling into a fluid, Torsion pendulum, Energy study of a free harmonic mechanical oscillator).

 - "Fête de la Science":
   - Advisement of the "Fête de la science" on the local radio stations Latitude and NRJ Troyes.
   - Animation of a stand to introduce visitors to UTT's Miyawaki forest.

 - "Fête de la lumière": Animation of a stand about stained glasses and presentation of 2 posters :
-    - Stained glass: from idea to work of art
+    - Stained glass: from idea to work of art;
-    - Spectroscopic analysis of nanoparticle-enriched stained glass: an exploration of their optical properties
+    - Spectroscopic analysis of nanoparticle-enriched stained glass: an exploration of their optical properties.

 # Other activities
 - Doctoral student representative on the L2n Unit Council from 2024 to the end of my thesis.
-- Part of the local organizing committee for the SFP 2025 general conference at UTT
+- Part of the local organizing committee for the SFP General Congress 2025 in July 2025 at UTT.